GradMem: Learning to Write Context into Memory with Test-Time Gradient Descent: Related Work

 \textbf{Fast weights, delta rules, and associative memory} offer another path to context-dependent memory.
 Early work used fast weights as high-level controllers~\citep{schmidhuber1992learning} or as associative storage over past representations~\citep{hinton1987using}.
 Recent formulations adapt fast weights to modern architectures, often in the form of associative memories or gated recurrent states that implement a learned approximation to a delta rule.
 Associative-memory transformers~\citep{rodkin2024associative} and modern Hopfield networks~\citep{ramsauer2020hopfield} can be interpreted as storing and retrieving key--value pairs in a continuous memory, with the write operation implemented purely via forward computation.
 These mechanisms generally rely on \emph{forward-only} update rules that are applied once per token or timestep, without an explicit per-example optimization objective that is iteratively minimized for a given context.

 \textbf{Test-time training.} GradMem is closely related to test-time training (TTT) methods that perform gradient-based adaptation during inference.
 TTT layers~\citep{sun2025l2l} introduce lightweight, sequence-dependent state that is updated online using self-supervised objectives, typically by reconstructing layer activations at each timestep.
 A related line of work uses optimization as a way to compress large amounts of data into a fixed number of weights or embeddings.
 Early formulations viewed fast weights as auxiliary parameters that are updated via gradient-based rules~\citep{schmidhuber1992learning}.
-More recent work proposes unsupervised objectives for compressing context via test-time optimization~\citep{sun2025l2l}, and adapts these ideas to transformers by introducing additional memory modules, routing mechanisms~\citep{behrouz2024titans, behrouz2025atlas} and end-to-end training objectives~\citep{tandon2025end}.
+More recent work proposes unsupervised objectives for compressing context via test-time optimization~\citep{sun2025l2l}, and adapts these ideas to transformers by introducing additional memory modules, optimization-based memory update rules, routing mechanisms and end-to-end training objectives~\citep{behrouz2025titans, behrouz2025atlas,behrouz2025nested,tandon2025end}.
+Recent methods such as LaCT~\citep{zhang2026lact}, and ATLAS~\citep{behrouz2025atlas} also adapt sequence-dependent state at inference time.
+These methods typically maintain layer-local fast states or neural-memory modules and update them online while processing tokens or chunks, often using local self-supervised objectives over hidden activations or layer inputs.
 The study of~\citet{kuratov2025cramming} shows that, by optimizing a simple reconstruction objective with gradient descent, it is possible to achieve extremely high compression ratios (up to $\sim$1500$\times$) into a single vector; however, this requires up to tens of thousands of gradient updates and produces representations that are primarily useful for text reconstruction rather than downstream tasks.